 In personal injury lawsuits, claimants must prove their cases by a preponderance of the evidence, meaning that they and their attorneys must convince a judge or jury it is probable that the defendant’s actions caused their injuries and losses.
-Evidence commonly used in a civil lawsuit includes video surveillance footage, text or phone records, eyewitness statements, rape kit results, and expert medical testimony.
+Evidence commonly used in a civil lawsuit includes video surveillance footage, text or phone records, eyewitness statements, rape kit results, and medical expert testimony.

 Note that the burden of proof differs in criminal cases.
-For example, if a prosecutor charges an individual with sexual assault, they must prove the defendant’s guilt beyond a reasonable doubt.
+For example, if a prosecutor charges an individual with sexual abuse, they must prove the defendant’s guilt beyond a reasonable doubt.
 “Beyond a reasonable doubt” is a much higher evidentiary standard than “by a preponderance of the evidence.”
-Therefore, it is easier to prove an alleged sex offender is liable for damages in civil court than guilty in criminal court.
+Therefore, it is sometimes easier to prove an alleged sex offender is liable for damages in civil court than guilty in criminal court.

-Filing Sexual Abuse or Assault Charges in Las Vegas
+Filing Sexual Abuse Charges in Las Vegas